thunderseethe/thunderseethe.github.io/content/posts/in-search-of-the-perfect-fold.md

 }
 ```

-I don't know about you, but this is much too humid for my tastes.
+I don't know about you, but this is much too damp for my tastes.
 Performing the actual substitution requires a modest snippet of code:
 ```rs
 Expr::Var(v) if v == self.needle =>